code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/setBlue.md

 **Displaying changed colors**: Using setBlue() on image data will not automatically update what you see on the screen.
 You will use setBlue() to change the contents of image data then call [putImageData()](/applab/docs/putImageData) to visually update what is in the canvas element and shown on screen.

 **How pixel colors work**: The color you see in a pixel on the screen is made up of 4 values.
 The red, green, blue, and alpha values of a pixel determine exactly the shade of color that appears on the screen.
 Each of these values ranges from a minimum of 0 up to a maximum of 255.
 They are usually listed in the order of Red, Green, Blue, then Alpha - or RGBA.
 A fully blue (and only blue) pixel would be written as (0, 0, 255, 255).
-The alpha value is special because it shows how transparent the pixel should be in comparison to other pixels on the same spot at the screen.
+A black pixel is (0, 0, 0, 255).
+So reducing a pixel's color values will cause it to be closer to black.
+The alpha value is special because it shows how opaque the pixel should be in comparison to other pixels on the same spot at the screen.
 So an alpha value of 0 would make a pixel fully transparent (regardless of the other color values) and 255 is fully visible.

 [/description]